shadowfaxthewhitehorse/bokehvizs/README.md

 * D1 series: AAPL versus GOOG versus MSFT.
 * D2 series: AAPL versus GOOG versus IBM.

+Below is information on the F series, that is, files with the prefix F_.
+All these files pertain to the same project.
+These files were created as part of a project for a client based in India.

 4. STOCK PRICE CANDLESTICK VISUALIZATIONS -

 * GOOG_* : candlesticks for prices of Google stock.